 I could write a huge essay on the history of the Fighting Fantasy book series but there is no need.
-Jonathan Green, whom himself wrote a few of the Fighting Fantasy books and still does, has written two books on the history of Fighting Fantasy.
+Author Jonathan Green, whom himself wrote a few of the Fighting Fantasy books and still does, has written two fantastic books on the history of Fighting Fantasy.
 These books are called ‘You Are The Hero’ (Part 1 and 2) and I highly recommend them to any Fighting Fantasy reader.
-This article about my memories of the franchise and about me collecting the series.
+This article about my memories of the franchise and about my experiences collecting the series.

 First memories of Fighting Fantasy

-My first memory of a Fighting Fantasy book was back in 1983 with ‘The Forest of Doom’ (number 3 in the series, or FF3 for short).
-On my first attempt of the adventure, I didn’t get too far as I decided to attack the wizard called Yaztromo, which was a huge mistake.
-Yaztromo was the main quest giver and was there to help me, so let’s just say my adventure ended before it had even begun.
+My first memory playing a Fighting Fantasy book was back in 1983 with ‘The Forest of Doom’ (number 3 in the original series, or FF3 for short).
+On my first attempt of the adventure, I didn’t get far as I decided to attack the wizard called Yaztromo, which was a huge mistake.
+Yaztromo was the main quest giver of the adventure and he was there to help me, so let’s just say my quest and adventure ended before it had even began.
 D’oh!

 From that moment on, I was hooked.
-I loved the fact that I could control the story, I could immerse myself into these fantasy worlds where I can go on an adventure, interact with various characters, go on quests, sub-quests, solve puzzles, make decisions and attack monsters etc. You have to remember, this was the era before the Internet and console and computer games were primitive, so these books were a perfect form of escapism for its time.
+I loved the fact that I could control the story, I could immerse myself into these fantasy worlds where I can go on an adventure, interact with various characters, go on quests, sub-quests, solve puzzles, make decisions and attack monsters etc. You have to remember, this was the era before the Internet, with game consoles and computer games were primitive by design, so these books were a perfect form of escapism for its time.

 Fighting Fantasy was extremely popular amongst young boys in the 1980’s.
-It was so popular, my friends and I would borrow each others books and it wasn’t particularly hard to find a friend that had a particular book you were after.
+It was so popular, my friends and I would borrow each others books’ and it wasn’t particularly hard to find a friend that had a particular book you were after.
 We also use to play Fighting Fantasy in the playground as it was that popular (I always played a wizard).
 One particular title I enjoyed reading was FF8, ‘Scorpion Swarm’.
-All the adventure books up until then had a somewhat linear storyline whereby you couldn’t go back the way you came, but in Scorpion Swamp, you could!
-It was totally fully free roaming!
+All the adventures so far, FF1 – FF7 had a somewhat linear storyline whereby you couldn’t go back the way you came, but in Scorpion Swamp, you could!
+It was a fully free roaming experience!
 It did get confusing on where you were going and where’ve you had been, so in the end, I made a map!
 I also like the fact there are three separate quests in this adventure but you could only do one quest at a time, which meant you had to read the book three times to 100% complete the book.
 The book had it all, magic, adventure, suspense, collecting treasure and artifacts and fighting monsters, great stuff.
-Everything a kid could ever wanted.
+Everything a kid could ever want.

-When I first started, I played the books properly by rolling dice for my abilities, on fights and testing my luck etc., but eventually I stopped playing that way; I put myself into ‘God’ mode.
-I stopped playing the books properly because I was more interested in the story of the adventure and my thinking behind why I played God mode was I would eventually beat the monster anyway, so why restart the whole book as I would have made the same decisions as before.
-But the authors of the books got more clever as the series went on with more and more difficult puzzles to complete such decrypting gobbledygook go find out which paragraph number to turn to or you had to find a particular character in the book that gave you that one piece or critical information or object that had a number.
+But the authors of the books got more clever as the series went on, with more and more difficult puzzles to complete such decrypting gobbledygook to find out which paragraph number to turn to or you had to find a particular character in the book that gave you that one piece of critical information or object that had a paragraph number.

 My Fighting Fantasy Collection

-Because I was a kid in a low income family I was unable to collect all of the Fighting Fantasy book at the time and once I moved out of my home to go to University, the collection I did have, was lost to the sands of time; I think my Mum gave them to a charity shop.
+Because I grew up in a low income family, I was unable to collect all of the Fighting Fantasy book at the time and once I moved out to go to University, the collection I did have, was lost to the sands of time; I think my Mum gave them to a charity shop (I hope she did!).
 By then (1995), I think I had about 30 books of the possible 59, tragic.

-So fast foward to around 2003, with the explosion of the online auction website eBay and a full-time job wage package in my back pocket, I decided to re-collect the original Fighting Fantasy book, all 59 books (I thought it would be the perfect way to increase my rating as well).
-The collection took me the best part of three years to collect and at some considerable expense (explained later).
+So fast forward to around 2003, with the explosion of the online auction website eBay and a full-time job wage package in my back pocket, I decided to re-collect the original Fighting Fantasy book, all 59 books (I thought it would be the perfect way to increase my eBay rating as well).
+The collection took me the best part of three years to collect and at some considerable cost (explained later).

-Due to its success, the Fighting Fantasy series was reprinted many many times and over it’s lifespan, the cover design was also changed a few times.
+Due to its overall success, the early Fighting Fantasy books has been reprinted many many times and over it’s lifespan, the cover design has changed a few times.
 I didn’t want my collection to be a mosaic mismatch of covers, so I decided I wanted my collection to have the same front cover design so it looked consistent when laid out on the floor (it’s my OCD).
 As the last few books in the series only had a single print run and those books only had a dragon above the authors names, I decided on this specific design (didn’t have much choice really).
 This design is known as the Dragon Cover Format.
 But unfortunately at the time of collecting, I didn’t realise there were two types of Dragon Cover Format: Bronze and Black.
-The difference being isn’t the dragon itself I initially thought but how the way the authors names are printed.
+The difference being isn’t the dragon picture itself, as I initially thought, but it’s how the way the authors names are printed.
 If the authors’ names are printed in a metallic foil, then the cover is referred to as Golden/Bronze Dragon, where as if the authors’ names are in black ink (no metallic foil), then the cover is referred to as Black Dragon No Bronze-Foil.

-Books FF51, ‘Island of the Undead’, to FF59, ‘Curse of the Mummy‘, were very difficult to obtain due to their rarity because of the limited print run.
-Also, as the Fighting Fantasy books were becoming collectable at the time, this made them even more expensive.
+Books FF51, ‘Island of the Undead’, to FF59, ‘Curse of the Mummy‘, were very difficult to obtain due to their rarity because of their limited print run.
+Also, as the Fighting Fantasy books were becoming collectable at the time, this made them more expensive.

 The condition of the book itself was extremely important to me.
 This was a collection after all, so the book had to be in mint to very good condition.
 This meant the book had to have: a tight binding creaseless spine, minimal creasing of the cover and pages, no pencil/pen marks of any kind, a clean unwritten adventure sheet and if applicable, have the map printed on the inside cover.

-Of course, my definition of ‘very good condition’ differed massively from other eBay sellers and there were a few times where I received a ‘very good condition’ book for only it to go to the charity shop because it clearly wasn’t.
-You may be thinking, ‘why didn’t you check the photos of the auction’.
+Of course, my definition/expectation of ‘very good condition’ differed massively from other eBay sellers and there were a few times whereby I received a ‘very good condition’ book for only it to go to the charity shop because it clearly wasn’t.
+You may be thinking, ‘why didn’t you check the photos of the auction?’.
 I did!
-But back in 2003 when digital photography was at best two megapixels, it was hard to determine the condition of the book.
+But in 2003, when digital photography was at best two megapixels, it was hard to determine the condition of the book.
 Sometimes I got lucky, sometimes I didn’t.
 I did get lucky on the last nine as the majority are in very good condition, but sadly, I got unlucky on FF58, ‘Revenge of the Vampire’; it’s in a state where I would class it as good condition, but due to the rarity and price, I doubt I’ll ever get a near mint copy.

 Below is a table of my collection, which edition I have and the condition the book is in.
 I have been very strict in assessing each book’s condition so I don’t appear to be bias.
 Due to the sands of time and there are no actual records, I can’t remember what I paid for each individual book, but books FF1 – FF49 cost in the range of £0.50 to £5 whereas books FF50 to FF59 cost in the range of £10 – £48.